Universal Kids Resort

-Universal Kids Resort is an upcoming 32 acre children's theme park and entertainment resort under construction in Frisco, Texas, United States.
-Scheduled to open in May 2026, it will be the sixth Universal Studios Resort, and the third in the United States.
-The park will feature several themed areas based on Gabby's Dollhouse, Trolls, Shrek (also Puss in Boots), Jurassic World Camp Cretaceous, SpongeBob SquarePants, and Despicable Me.
+Universal Kids Resort is a 32 acre children's theme park and entertainment resort in Frisco, Texas, United States.
+Limited test operation started on June 24, 2026, before it fully opened on July 1, 2026.
+It is the sixth Universal Studios Resort, and the third in the United States.
+The park features several themed areas based on Gabby's Dollhouse, Trolls, Shrek (also Puss in Boots), Jurassic World Camp Cretaceous, SpongeBob SquarePants, and Despicable Me.

 History

-On January 11, 2023, the company announced a "new concept"-styled resort, geared especially towards families with children.
-The resort will feature immersive themed lands and celebrate Universal's brand of entertainment, innovation, and characters.
-On March 8, 2023, NBCUniversal's theme park division Universal Parks & Resorts changed their name to Universal Destinations & Experiences.
-Construction began in Frisco, Texas, in November 2023, with an estimated cost of around $550 million.
+On January 11, 2023, Universal Parks & Resorts announced a "new concept"-styled resort, geared towards families with children.
+On March 8, 2023, Universal Parks & Resorts changed their name to Universal Destinations & Experiences.
+Construction began on the theme park in Frisco, Texas, in November 2023, with an estimated cost of around $550 million.
 On December 1, 2023, the name of the resort was revealed to be Universal Kids Resort.
-The resort will encompass 32 acre of land and include a 5-story, 300-room hotel.
+The resort encompasses 32 acre of land and a 5-story, 300-room hotel.

 In February 2024, Moss Utilities LLC was hired as the utilities contractor for the park.
 On June 1, 2024, the park was expected to open in June 2026.
-In November 2024, the park was estimated to open by May 2026, in time for the 2026 FIFA World Cup, which will occur in the region.
+In November 2024, the park was estimated to open by May 2026, in time for the 2026 FIFA World Cup, which occurred in the region.
 The main road to the resort, Universal Parkway, was expected to open in 2024, with an estimated cost of around $12.94 million.
 By January 2025, the road was then projected to open later in the year.
+By February 2026, the park was set to open in late 2026.
+On May 28, 2026, it was announced that the park would open on July 1, 2026, with the names of the lands revealed.
+The park also opened on the same day as Universal Pictures's Minions & Monsters.
+The park had an early preview on June 24.

-Areas and attractions
+Lands and attractions

-Universal Kids Resort will consist of seven themed lands.
-In clockwise order from entry, the themed lands will be based on Gabby's Dollhouse, Trolls, Shrek, Puss in Boots, Jurassic World Camp Cretaceous, SpongeBob SquarePants, (Note: The intellectual property rights are owned by Nickelodeon Animation Studio and United Plankton Pictures) and Despicable Me.
-The themed lands are expected to consist of swing rides, a river rapids ride, an aerial carousel, a spinning tea cup ride, and two roller coasters.
+Universal Kids Resort consists of seven themed lands.
+In clockwise order from entry, the themed lands are based on Gabby's Dollhouse, Trolls, Shrek, Puss in Boots, Jurassic World Camp Cretaceous, SpongeBob SquarePants, (Note: The intellectual property rights are owned by Nickelodeon Animation Studio and United Plankton Pictures) and Despicable Me.
+The themed lands consist of swing rides, a river rapids ride, an aerial carousel, a rockin' tug, and two roller coasters.

 Isle of Curiosity

-Isle of Curiosity will be inspired by DreamWorks Animation's Gabby's Dollhouse series.
+Isle of Curiosity is inspired by DreamWorks Animation's Gabby's Dollhouse series.

 TrollsFest

-TrollsFest will be inspired by DreamWorks Animation's Trolls franchise.
+TrollsFest is inspired by DreamWorks Animation's Trolls franchise.